ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/subscription-task.markdown

 more detailed information.

 1. Task Details Panel
-   * Task status - will be "active" while a subscription worker is connected to this task, and "not active" when no workers are connected.
+   * Task status -
+     **Active**: status is 'Active' while a subscription worker is connected to the task.
+     **Not active**: status is 'Not-active' when no workers are connected.
-   * Mode - will be Single if the workers strategy allows them to connect one by one, or Concurrent for concurrent workers.
+   * Mode -
+     **Single**: mode is 'Single' if the workers' strategy allows them to connect one by one.
+     **Concurrent**: mode is 'Concurrent' for workers with Concurrent strategy
    * Client URI - the identifier of the subscription worker subscribed to this task.
    * Connection strategy - determines the workers connection strategy.